bernie-skipole/indipydriver/docs/source/usage/serving.rst

 Connecting to your server with a browser on port 80 should now show your INDI project.

 The above serves port 80, to serve https with a certificate is more complicated.
-A bit too nmuch to document here!
+A bit too much to document here!